eugf/raspberry_pi_setup_guide/README.md

 - Windows users: [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
   - Under Package Files > MSI:
       - Choose the 64-bit installer if your OS can support it, if you're not sure what you have, it's fine to use 32-bit
 - Mac users: SSH is built into the command line already

 ### Let's get started:

-##### 1. Start downloading all the above links (this could take awhile) and assemble your physical pieces
+##### STEP 1 - Start by downloading all the above links (this could take awhile) and assemble your physical pieces

 - Slot your microSD card into the microSD card adapter
-  - This goes into the the SD card slot on your computer (if you don't have one you'll need to get an adapter or dongle, there may be a way to flash it on a phone that has a microSD card slot as well)
+  - This goes into the the SD card slot on your computer (if you don't have one you'll need to get an adapter or dongle)

 ![Rpi0W-setup](https://user-images.githubusercontent.com/12764347/90348240-247e4480-e003-11ea-87dd-33b412b37371.jpg)

-##### 2. Flash the OS onto the microSD card
+##### STEP 2 - Flash the OS onto the microSD card

 - Open up Balena Etcher